Althea Gibson: Professional career

 In late 1958, having won 56 national and international singles and doubles titles, Gibson retired from amateur tennis.
 Prior to the Open Era there was no prize money at major tournaments, and direct endorsement deals were prohibited.
-Players were limited to meager expense allowances, strictly regulated by the USTA.
-"The truth, to put it bluntly, is that my finances were in heartbreaking shape", she wrote.
+Players were limited to expense allowances, strictly regulated by the USTA.
+"The truth, to put it bluntly, is that my finances were in heartbreaking shape," she wrote.
 "Being the Queen of Tennis is all well and good, but you can't eat a crown.
 Nor can you send the Internal Revenue Service a throne clipped to their tax forms.
-The landlord and grocer and tax collector are funny that way: they like cold cash ...
+The landlord and grocer and tax collector are funny that way: they like cold cash...
 I reign over an empty bank account, and I'm not going to fill it by playing amateur tennis."
 Professional tours for women were still 15 years away, so her opportunities were largely limited to promotional events.
-In 1959 she signed to play a series of exhibition matches against Fageros before Harlem Globetrotter basketball games.
+In 1959, she signed to play a series of exhibition matches against Fageros before Harlem Globetrotter basketball games.
 When the tour ended she won the singles and doubles titles at the Pepsi Cola World Pro Tennis Championships in Cleveland, but received only $500 in prize money.

 During this period, Gibson also pursued her long-held aspirations in the entertainment industry.
 A talented vocalist and saxophonist—and runner-up in the Apollo Theater's amateur talent contest in 1943—she made her professional singing debut at W. C. Handy's 84th-birthday tribute at the Waldorf Astoria Hotel in 1957.
 An executive from Dot Records was impressed with her performance, and signed her to record an album of popular standards.
 Althea Gibson Sings was released in 1959, and Gibson performed two of its songs on The Ed Sullivan Show in May and July of that year, but sales were disappointing.
 She appeared as a celebrity guest on the TV panel show What's My Line? and was cast as an enslaved woman in the John Ford motion picture The Horse Soldiers (1959), which was notable for her refusal to speak in the stereotypic "Negro" dialect mandated by the script.
 She also worked as a sports commentator, appeared in print and television advertisements for various products, and increased her involvement in social issues and community activities.
-In 1960 her first memoir, I Always Wanted to Be Somebody, written with sportswriter Ed Fitzgerald, was published.
+In 1960, her first memoir, I Always Wanted to Be Somebody, written with sportswriter Ed Fitzgerald, was published.